cuixue/vgg-f-tensorflow/README.md

 # vgg-f-tensorflow
-  tensorflow doesn't provide the pretrained network.It is not convenient for us.
+  Tensorflow doesn't provide the pretrained network.It is not convenient for us.

   This code implements vgg-f in tensorflow . you can learn from it and construct your network.